1What's your situation?You're the family member or partner of a British citizen

 5What situation are you and your partner in?You're still with your partner

 You can apply as the partner of a British citizen or person settled in the UK

-You may be eligible for settlement (‘indefinite leave to remain’) if your partner is a:
+You may be eligible for settlement (indefinite leave to remain) if your partner is:

-You and your partner must intend to continue your relationship after you apply for settlement.
+You must prove you’ve been living together since your last visa renewal.
+You must also intend to continue your relationship after you apply.

 Knowledge of language and life

-If you’re 18 to 64 years old when you apply you must also pass:
+If you’re 18 to 64 years old when you apply you must also:

 When your application can be refused

 Your application might be refused if, for example, you’ve:

 - got a criminal record in the UK or another country